List of Donkey Kong characters: Candy Kong

 She also makes a brief appearance in DK: King of Swing, and is seen cheering on the player characters.
 She wears a pink bikini top and short shorts, and her torso was redesigned (this appearance has remained in subsequent games).
 In the GBC and GBA remakes of Donkey Kong Country Candy runs challenges and a dance studio respectively.
 She also makes brief cameo appearances in the GBA remakes of Donkey Kong Country 2: Diddy's Kong Quest and Donkey Kong Country 3: Dixie Kong's Double Trouble!.

 In the Game Boy Advance remake of Donkey Kong Country 2 she appears as a model and assistant on Swanky Kong's quiz show, and she wore a purple dress.

 She also made a brief appearance in Donkey Kong Barrel Blast in the mode Candy's Challenges and allowed the players to collect up to a total of 1,000 bananas and to win the tracks in first place.
 She and Swanky Kong are the only two protagonist Kongs who have yet to become playable.
 She was going to be one of the playable characters in Diddy Kong Pilot, replacing Redneck Kong, but that game was cancelled after Microsoft Game Studios bought Rare.

 In a 1995 manga from Comic BomBom, Mario sees Candy wearing a swimsuit and a mask concealing her species, and is infatuated by her.

 Candy was also a regular on the Donkey Kong Country animated series, voiced by Joy Tanner.
 Instead of being blonde as seen in the games, she has fiery red hair.
 She works at a barrel factory run by "Bluster Kong", her boss.
-This version of Candy also has a very quick temper.
+This version of Candy also has a quick temper.

-She is voiced by Satsuki Tsuzumi in video games.
+She was voiced by Satsuki Tsuzumi in video games.